andreasvc/dutchcoref/README.md

     $ cd dutchcoref
     $ pip3 install -r requirements.txt

-Unless you are working on an already annotated or parsed corpus, you will want to install the [Alpino parser](http://www.let.rug.nl/vannoord/alp/Alpino/AlpinoUserGuide.html).
+Unless you are working on an already parsed corpus, you will want to install the [Alpino parser](http://www.let.rug.nl/vannoord/alp/Alpino/AlpinoUserGuide.html).

 To get parse tree visualizations in the HTML output,